• Skip to main content

 2. Purge your inner feelings through intense exercise

 Go out in nature.
 Get some vitamin D. Walk or run it all out.
-Dynamic meditation is also another good option for releasing pent up emotions.
+Active forms of spiritual meditation are also another good option for releasing pent-up emotions.

 3. Explore how to let go